 A multi-million dollar settlement on behalf of a teenage boy whose physicians failed to diagnose a volvulus – a twisted bowel – leading to his requiring multi-organ transplants.

 A native of San Francisco, Aaron has lived in Chicago, Cincinnati, New York and Washington, D.C.
 For the last 25 years, Aaron has lived in the Philadelphia area.
 Aaron enjoys tennis, travel, hiking and spending time with his family.
-He is married to Stacey Fogarty Freiwald and has three children and three step-children.

 We must always take sides.
 Neutrality helps the oppressor, never the victim.
 Silence encourages the tormentor, never the tormented.